 Effective Risk Management

-*Risk Management: Preventing the occurrence of risks related to corporate management and minimizing losses and impact when risks occur, to achieve business plans and targets
+* Risk management: Preventing the realization of risks related to corporate management and minimizing their losses and impacts, to achieve business plans and targets

-Fuji Oil Holdings Inc., the regional headquarters (representative companies) and each Group company; and established a Risk Management Committee at each Group company.
+The Fuji Oil Group clearly defined the role of each regional controlling office or Group company, and established a Risk Management Committee at each Group company.
 Each Risk Management Committee plays a leading role in the annual implementation of the PDCA cycle: Plan (identify all possible risks and select major risks) → Do (implement countermeasures) → Check (conduct checks) → Act (take improvement action toward the next fiscal year).
-The Fuji Oil Group promotes risk management through close collaboration among Fuji Oil Holdings, regional headquarters (representative companies) and each Group company.
+The Fuji Oil Group promotes risk management through close collaboration among Fuji Oil Holdings, regional controlling offices, and Group companies.

 Risk assessment method